Manage Screen Time

 If your child left for college today, would they be able to successfully handle the long periods of free time without being consumed by screen based activities?

 Unfortunately, outpatient therapy has little effect if a client does not want to change.
-For proper computer addiction treatment, it takes an intervention, or what we call a, “technology detox” to reset a campers daily routine.
+For proper computer addiction treatment, it takes an intervention, or what we call a “technology detox” to reset campers daily routines.
 Once or even twice a week therapy is just not enough time to produce significant changes.

 Social Media and Computer Addiction Treatment

 Time Spent Consuming Media

 According to Nielson, the average American devotes about 10 hours and 39 minutes each day to consuming media – 65% of awake hours.